takuseno/d3rlpy/README.md

 actions = bear.predict(x)
 ```

-These are the design principles of scikit-batch-rl:
+These are the design principles of d3rlpy:
 - This library is designed for practical projects unlike the many other RL libraries.
 - This library is not focusing on reproducing RL papers.
 - This library is adding more techniques than the original implementations.